mycelium-colony/graperank-nodejs/README.md

 ### Calculator

 The `Calculator` algorithm at the heart of GrapeRank, iteratively processes content interpretations to determine a final `influence score` for every rated user.
 IMPORTANTLY, the score that it generates is a 'weighted average', with a fixed ceiling.
 This prevents 'high follow count' influencers from overwhelming the top scores, allowing 'regular users' to shine just as much, while also keeping 'bots and bad actors' at the bottom.
-Of course, the calculator also has configurable parameters, allowing end users to tweak the final score distribution.
+Of course, the calculator also has configurable parameters, allowing end-users to tweak the final score distribution.

 ### Storage

-The pluggable `Storage` module allows calculator results to be stored in any kind of database, flat file, or cloud storage architecture.
+The `Storage` module allows calculator results to be stored in any kind of database, flat file, or cloud storage architecture.
 Currently, `s3` storage APIs are supported.

 ### Cache (coming soon)

-Lte's face it ... scraping Nostr for a MILLION events to interpret EVERY time GrapeRank runs is NOT very 'efficient'.
+Let's face it ... scraping Nostr for a MILLION events to interpret EVERY time GrapeRank runs is NOT very 'efficient'.
 But that is the current state of technology...

-Coming soon, the `Interpreter` module will provide a cache for any `protocol` to store and retrieve it's interpretable content.
-This will NOT ONLY allow for less demand on the network BUT WILL ALSO improve the fidelity of generated results.
+Coming soon, the `Interpreter` module will provide a cache for any `protocol` to store and retrieve its interpretable content.
+This will NOT ONLY allow for less demand on the network, but will ALSO improve the fidelity of generated results.

 ### Output (coming soon)

-Even though 'reccomendations as a service' are a relatively new concept for Nostr, there are already a number of `NIP` standards for which such a service could `Output` signed events.
+Even though 'recommendations-as-a-service' are a relatively new concept for Nostr, there are already a number of `NIP` standards by which such a service could `Output` signed events.

 Stay tuned for the following ...

 - [`NIP-51`](https://github.com/nostr-protocol/nips/blob/master/51.md)
           : Dynamic lists for custom feeds and other stuff